 You can’t visit Killeen without stopping in at the the largest military base in Texas where over 70,000 American soldiers are based.
 For the history of Fort Hood, check in at the gate, then proceed to explore the many artillery fields with tanks, guns, and helicopters.

-Visit this museum on the grounds of Fort Hood to learn about all about the 3rd Cavalry, from it’s start in 1846 protecting the rugged frontier of Texas and building forts throughout the state to stave off Indian attacks all the way to its recent service in Iraq.
+Visit this museum on the grounds of Fort Hood to learn about all about the 1st Cavalry, from it’s start in 1846 protecting the rugged frontier of Texas and building forts throughout the state to stave off Indian attacks all the way to its recent service in Iraq.
+Sitting adjacent to the 1st Cavalry Museum is the forthcoming National Mounted Warrior Museum which covers the evolution of mounted warfare.
+Located just outside the main gate, it is currently under construction, but will be free, open to the public, and will not require a visitor-pass to enter the post.
+It is projected to open to the public in 2023.

 3rd Cavalry Museum